Diyaa-P13/MIST4610---Project-1-Group-5/README.md

 ### Simple Queries
 1. Show all the albums for a specific artist
+2. Which songs are hte most popular based on streaming?
+3. Which albums have sold above 9,000,000 streams?
-2. Which hip top feature has the most streams
+4. Which hip hop feature has the most streams?
-3. Which record label has released the most albums
+5. Which record label has released the most albums (mine)
-4. ?

 ### Complex Queries
-1. Top 5 artists by revenue
-2. Artists with contracts ending soon
-3. Best location for new talent
+1. Where should we look for new talents?
+(Which location generates the most revenue)
-4. Do pre or post 2000 albums generate the most sales
+2. Do pre or post 2000s albums generate the most sales?
+3. Which record label has released the most albums?
-5. Which artists have more total album sales than the average total sales of all artists
+4. Which artists have more total album sales than the average total sales of all artists? mine)
-6. ?
+5. Whhich locations have a city name that ends with "ville" (REGEX)
+6. Display producers who have never worked on a song in the Hip Hop genre (NOT EXISTS)

 ## Database Information
 Name of the database: al_Group_21482_G5